Clyde Edwards-Helaire Player Prop Bets for NFL Week 18 | Kansas City vs. Denver 1/8/2022

 Matchup vs. Denver

-- Edwards-Helaire's 33.3 rushing yards per game in his three career matchups against the Broncos are 7.2 fewer yards than his over/under in Saturday's game.
+- Against the Broncos, Edwards-Helaire's 33.3 rushing yards per game over his three career matchups are 7.2 fewer than his over/under in Saturday's game.

-- Edwards-Helaire, in three matchups versus the Broncos, has run for a TD once, but not more than one in a single contest.
+- In one of three games versus the Broncos Edwards-Helaire has rushed for a touchdown.
+But he did not have multiple TDs in that game.

-- In terms of defending against the run, the Broncos are 13th in the NFL, conceding 109.8 yards per game.
+- In terms of defending against the run, the Broncos are 13th in the NFL, giving up 109.8 yards per game.

-- The Chiefs are up against the NFL's third-ranked defense when it comes to rushing TDs allowed (nine this year).
+- This year the Broncos are ranked third in the NFL in rushing touchdowns conceded (nine).

 Recent Performances